-"Operation and Maintenance Expenses" shall mean all of the Costs and expenses for operation, maintenance, and ordinary repairs, renewals and replacements of the Electric System, including all costs of purchasing, producing and delivering electric power and energy from the Electric System and reserves for items of Operation and Maintenance Expenses the payment of which is not immediately required, and shall include, without limiting the generality of the foregoing, costs of purchased power, fuel costs, costs of transmission service, generating capacity reserve service, regulation, or other interchange and coordination services, rents, administrative and general expenses, engineering expenses, legal, accounting and financial advisory expenses, payments to pension, retirement, health and hospitalization funds, taxes, and other governmental charges, insurance and surety bond premiums including obligations to a stock mutual or reciprocal insurance company, and any other current expenses or obligations required to be paid by the City under the provisions of the Ordinance or by law or regulation, all to the extent properly allocable to the Electric System, and any fees and expenses incurred in the administration the Bonds, Parity Obligations and Derivative Payments to the extent the same are treated as operation and maintenance expenses pursuant to generally accepted accounting principles for electric utilities.
+"Operation and Maintenance Expenses" shall mean all of the Costs and expenses for operation, maintenance, and ordinary repairs, renewals and replacements of the Electric System, including all costs of purchasing, producing and delivering electric power and energy from the Electric System and reserves for items of Operation and Maintenance Expenses the payment of which is not immediately required, and shall include, without limiting the generality of the foregoing, costs of purchased power, fuel costs, costs of transmission service, generating capacity reserve service, regulation, or other interchange and coordination services, rents, administrative and general expenses, engineering expenses, legal, accounting and financial advisory expenses, payments to pension, retirement, health and hospitalization funds, taxes, payments in lieu of taxes and other governmental charges, insurance and surety bond premiums including obligations to a stock mutual or reciprocal insurance company, and any other current expenses or obligations required to be paid by the City under the provisions of the Ordinance or by law or regulation, all to the extent properly allocable to the Electric System, and any fees and expenses incurred in the administration the Bonds, Parity Obligations and Subordinated Indebtedness.
+Operation and Maintenance Expenses shall include obligations of the City for a defined purchase price, lease obligations and Derivative Payments to the extent the same are treated as operation and maintenance expenses pursuant to generally accepted accounting principles for electric utilities.
 Operation and Maintenance Expenses shall not include any allowance for depreciation.